Welcome to the Blanchard Band Family!

 “Play to the box!”
 This means that instruments should be directed toward the press box of the football stadium, where the powers-that-be live and flourish.

 “Oh, just sit where band parents sit.”
 The driveway just outside of the band room is where parents who will be chaperoning meet and the trailers and buses are loaded.
 No food or drinks (except water) are allowed while in dress uniform, except when on break.
-A lot of band parents sit in the first section of the stands to the right of the band (facing the field), which is in the area of the 30-yard line.
+A lot of band parents sit in the first section of the stands.

 “Are you working the front ensemble?”
 The front ensemble is a group of percussion instruments that travel on a trailer and are stationary during performances.
 Parents in the crew work feverishly to set up and take down the ensemble in record time, before and after a performance (and you think race pit crews are fast!!)